1916 Cumberland vs. Georgia Tech football game: The game

 Cumberland received the opening kickoff and failed to make a first down.
-After a punt, the Engineers scored on their first play.
+After a punt, the Yellow Jackets scored on their first play.
 Cumberland then fumbled on their next play from the line of scrimmage, and a Georgia Tech player returned the fumble for a touchdown.
 The Bulldogs fumbled again on their next play, and it took Georgia Tech two rushes to score its third touchdown.
 Cumberland lost nine yards on its next possession, and Georgia Tech scored a fourth touchdown on another two-play drive.

 Georgia Tech led 63–0 after the first quarter and 126–0 at halftime.
 Georgia Tech added 54 more points in the third quarter and 42 in the final period.
 Several players on the heavily-outmatched Cumberland side suffered serious injuries during the game, including quarterback Charles Edwards, who was thrice carted off with concussions.

 Georgia Tech scored a total of 32 touchdowns, and Georgia Tech's left end James Preas kicked 18 extra points.
 Cumberland's only effective defense was an extra point blocked with a sort of human pyramid known as the "climb-the-ladder" play, topped with Vichy Woods, who suffered a gruesome facial injury on the play.
-Despite scoring 32 touchdowns, the Engineers did not complete or attempt a forward pass; all their yardage came on rushes, returns or defensive plays.
+Despite scoring 32 touchdowns, the Yellow Jackets did not complete or attempt a forward pass; all their yardage came on rushes, returns or defensive plays.

 Several myths have developed around the game.
 Some have written that Cumberland did not have a single play that gained yards; in fact, its longest play was a 10-yard pass (on 4th-and-22 or 3rd-and-18).
 The Bulldogs gained positive yardage on at least six plays, though they fumbled on two of them.
 One page on Cumberland's website says Georgia Tech scored on every offensive play, but the play-by-play account of the game refutes this and suggests a more likely scenario: that Georgia Tech scored on every one of its sets of downs.
-Thus, neither team made a first down that was not also a touchdown, as Cumberland made no first downs in the entire game.
+Cumberland made no first downs in the entire game.

 Cumberland purportedly committed 15 turnovers—nine fumbles and six interceptions—during the game.

 Sportswriter Grantland Rice wrote, "Cumberland's greatest individual play of the game occurred when fullback Allen circled right end for a 6-yard loss."
 At halftime, Heisman reportedly told his players, "You're doing all right, team, we're ahead.
 But you just can't tell what those Cumberland players have up their sleeves.
 They may spring a surprise.
 Be alert, men!
 Hit 'em clean, but hit 'em hard!"
 However, even Heisman relented, and shortened the third and fourth quarters from 15 minutes to 12.